NethServer/docs/administrator-manual/en/webtop5.rst

 Subscription of IMAP folders
 ============================

-On WebTop, by default, all IMAP folders on the server are all automatically subscribed and therefore all visible from the first login.
+On WebTop, by default, all IMAP folders on the server are automatically subscribed and therefore visible since the first login.

 If you want to hide from the view some folders, which is equivalent to removing the subscription, you can do so by simply clicking the right mouse button on the folder to hide and select from the interactive menu the item "Hide from the list".